VectorInstitute/FL4Health/README.md

 ### Client Managers

-Houses modules associated with custom functionality on top of Flower's client managers.
+Houses modules associated with custom functionality on top of Flower"s client managers.
 Client managers are responsible for, among other things, coordinating and sampling clients to participate in server rounds.
 We support several ways to sample clients in each round, including Poisson based sampling.

 ### Clients